-23. PERFORMANCE MONITORING & EVALUATION
+24. PERFORMANCE MONITORING & EVALUATION

 The Municipal Systems Act requires that the IDP be reviewed every 5 years in line with Municipal elections, with an annual review of the budget and progress.
 A Performance Management Policy has been approved by Council and a web-based system is currently used.
-Projects/programmes identified under operational action plans are being monitored through the system.